peteroupc/peteroupc.github.io/random.md

 -  **Seeding and Reseeding:** The following applies only to implementations that use PRNGs.

     The implementation must be automatically initialized ("seeded") automatically, with a "seed" described as follows.
 The seed--
-    - must consist of unpredictable data (as defined above), no part of which may be the PRNG's own output (the unpredictable data may be mixed with other arbitrary data as long as the result is no less unpredictable), and
+    - must consist of unpredictable data (as defined above), which ultimately derives from a nondeterministic source, no part of which may be the PRNG's own output, and which may be mixed with other arbitrary data as long as the result is no less unpredictable, and
     - must be at least the same size as the PRNG's _seed length_.

     The PRNG's _seed length_ must be at least 128 bits and should be at least 256 bits.